MSUSAzureAccelerators/ADX-Patient-Monitoring-Accelerator/README.md

     . ./deploy.sh
     ```

-5. Finally, download the [Power BI report](/assets/Connected_Devices.pbix), update the data source to point to yoir newly deployed Azure Data Explorer database, and refresh the data in the report.
+5. Finally, download the [Power BI report](/assets/Connected_Devices.pbix), update the data source to point to your newly deployed Azure Data Explorer database, and refresh the data in the report.

 ## Exploring the data

 - If you wish to take a deeper look at the data feel free to explore using KQL.
-Here is some sample queries to get you started!
+Here are some sample queries to get you started!
 [KQL Sample](kqlsample/Sample.kql)

 ## Files used in the solution